-You’ve just joined the endless automotive treasure hunt.
+You’ve just discovered the endless automotive treasure hunt.
 We prowl the streets to find and document any interesting car regardless of whether it’s a genuine classic or a tired beater.
-Our motto is “Every car has a story”, and we’re going to coax one out of each of them: a unique place in automotive history, a treasured family heirloom, a childhood memory, a wild youthful drive or tragic breakdown, memories of automotive love or disdain.
+Our motto is “Every car has a story”, and we’re going to coax one out of each of them: a unique place in automotive history, the origins of its design, a treasured family heirloom, a childhood memory, a wild youthful drive or tragic breakdown, and memories of automotive love or disdain.
 It’s about context, not just the dry facts; although we respect those too.
 And your comments are a big part of creating the stories.
 This is a collaborative effort, so please come on in, register, start adding to the stories, and pass the the word: Curbside Classic is the place for lovers of older cars, and more.

-There will eventually be thousands of Curbside Classics here, a living time capsule of collective knowledge, experiences and history.
 And there’s more too: Automotive Histories on brands, technology, design and profiles of historically significant cars that won’t likely be found on the street.
 The Auto-Biography gets a complete makeover, expanded and fully illustrated, as well as auto-biographical series from other writers (Cars Of A Lifetime, or COAL).
-And lots of other content too, from editorials to short-form blog pieces including CC Outtakes and anything and everything that grabs our interest and imagination from the wide world of cars.
+And lots of other content too, from editorials to short-form blog pieces including CC Outtakes and anything and everything that grabs our interest and imagination from the wide world of cars, as well as other vehicles including trucks, buses, bikes, trains, planes and almost anything that moves under its own power.

 Yes…this is awesome!
 So glad you are back!
 I’ve got a feeling there is lots to look forward to!
 Thanks for all the effort in gettting the site up and best of luck going forward.